GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/multi_site_scenario_selection/example_usage.md

 Next we specify properties of the scenarios of interest.
 The rough idea is that we pick an exceedance-rate `exrate` for the scenarios of interest, given the `hazard_curve_type` and rigidity model `mu_type`.
-Then we search for scenarios which approximately satisfy this AEP at a number of the gauges simultaneously.
+Then we search for scenarios which approximately satisfy this exceedance-rate at a number of the gauges simultaneously.
-By *approximately*, I mean the max-stage is within some window of the target value, defined by a fractional `target_stage_tolerance` (e.g. 0.1 = within 10%).
+By *approximately*, I mean the max-stage is within some window near the target value, defined by a fractional `target_stage_tolerance` (e.g. 0.1 = within 10%).
 The number of gauges that should simultaneously satisfy this is user-defined `number_matching_gauges`.
 By trying to meet the exceedance-rate